sudo-Harshk/Skillify/README.md

 npm test
 ```

+---

-## Design notes & recommendations
+## Design Notes

+* **Stateless Architecture:**
-- Stateless flow: The server does not persist generated questions by default.
-The frontend must keep the original questions (including answers) and send them back during evaluation.
-This guarantees unique questions per request and simplifies the backend.
+  The backend does not persist data.
+The frontend is responsible for storing the generated questions and sending them back for evaluation.
+This ensures unique questions per request and simplifies the backend.

-- If you need tamper-proof evaluation without a DB, consider issuing a signed token (HMAC) with the questions payload when generating.
-The frontend sends the token back with answers; server verifies token signature before evaluating.

-- The code tries to use the Gemini SDK (`@google/genai` or `@google/generative-ai`) if present.
-If the SDK shape does not match your installed version, adapt `backend/routes/questions.js` or tell me which SDK version you prefer and I can lock it down.

-## Troubleshooting

-- better-sqlite3 install errors (native build):
-  - On Windows you may need the Visual Studio C++ Build Tools.
-Alternatively, keep `better-sqlite3` as optional (the project provides an in-memory fallback or has been refactored to stateless) or use Docker where binaries are available.

-- Model returned invalid JSON:
-  - The prompt asks for a strict JSON object.
-If the model returns stray text, the backend will throw.
-Improve the prompt or add retries.

-- Forgot to set `GEMINI_API_KEY`:
-  - The `/questions/generate` route will fail.
-Add your key to `backend/.env` or set it in your environment.
+* **Tamper-Proof Option:**
+  To prevent data tampering, consider signing the generated question payload using an HMAC token.
+The frontend can return this token along with answers, allowing the backend to verify integrity.

+* **Gemini SDK Compatibility:**
+  The backend supports both `@google/genai` and `@google/generative-ai`.
+If your SDK version differs, update `backend/routes/questions.js` accordingly.